Peer To Peer Lending Defaults – How Are They Handled?

-Three great lessons in why you should be careful about investing money in unsecured loans; and when I say unsecured, I mean anything other than property and assets that can easily be sold.
+Three great lessons in why you should be careful investing money into high interest unsecured peer to peer loans; and when I say unsecured, I mean anything other than property and assets that can easily be sold.
 Most debentures and personal guarantees are worthless.

-I have experienced a small amount of defaults on Unbolted and they were handled so effortlessly, I didn’t even realise the loans had defaulted.
-No notifications of defaults were given and the loan assets were sold at auction and the funds returned soon after.
-Unbolted assets are jewellery based, so selling and recovery isn’t so much of an issue as compared to property.
-Having said that, it would be nice to see Unbolted provide more information on defaulted loans because recovery won’t always be so painless.
+I have experienced several defaults on Unbolted but they were handled effortlessly, many times I didn’t even realise the loans had defaulted.
+No notifications of defaults were given until the loan assets were sold at auction and a recovered loan email notification was sent.
+Unbolted assets are jewelry based, so selling and recovery isn’t so much of an issue as compared to property.

 As you can see, default recovery varies drastically from platform to platform.
 There are many variables that determine whether you will experience a full return of capital and interest or a loss.